lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 ## Re-use your previous components

-First let's save time and implement or re-use simple components:
+First let's save time re-use our simple components:

-1. Write quickly your avatar, button and banner CSS files (we put empty files for that in the starting boilerplate).
-For button and banner, you can re-use your code from previous challenges.
+1. Create your avatar, button and banner CSS files (we have put empty files for that in the starting boilerplate).
+For button and banner files, just re-use your code from previous challenges.
-2. Add the banner in the HTML
+2. Add the banner to your HTML
-2. Then you will have to implement your card design (the hard part of this challenge) in `card.css`
+2. Now it's time for your card design (the hard part of this challenge) in `card.css`

-## Draw the `div` first 🎨🎨🎨
+## Draw all your `div` first 🎨🎨🎨

-Drawing the structure of a component is the hardest part, but once you've done that, you will just nail the CSS!
-You have to get used to **guessing the invisible `div` 😉**.
-We help you here and give you the structure of the cards you need to reproduce in this challenge:
+Drawing the structure of a component is the hardest part, but once you've done that, it becomes so much easier to nail the CSS!
+We've helped you a little here and given you the structure of the cards you need to reproduce in this challenge:

 <div class="text-center">
   <img src="https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/card-design.png" alt="">
 </div>

-Now that you have this structure in mind, ask yourself:
+Now that you have this structure, ask yourself:

 - What CSS technique should I use to position elements in the corners for the `.card-body` section?
 Flexbox?
-Relative/absolute positionning?
+Relative/absolute positioning?
 - What CSS technique should I use for the `.card-footer`?
 Flexbox?
-Is it `space-between` for spacing the items or `space-around`?
+Is it `space-between` or `space-around`?

-When you know the **div structure 📐 + CSS techniques 🚀** for a component then you just have to code it!
+Now you know the **div structure 📐 & CSS techniques 🚀** for a component, you just have to code it!

 ## Center content in a container